khushjeet/khushjeet/README.md

 - 👋 Hi, I’m @khushjeet
-- 👀 I’m interested in ...doing python programing and many c programing and also interested in video editing.(but currenty  i know pyhon only)
+- 👀 I’m interested in ...doing python programing and many c programing and also interested in video editing.(but currenty  i know python only)
 - 🌱 I’m currently learning ...anna university, 1st year ece branch (esec)
 - 💞️ I’m looking to collaborate on ...of python language
 - 📫 How to reach me ...